algolia/docsearch/packages/website/docs/migrating-from-legacy.md

 ### Migration seems to have started, but I don't have received any emails

-Due to the large number of indices DocSearch have, we need to migrate configs in small incremental batches.
+Due to the large number of indices DocSearch has, we need to migrate configs in small incremental batches.

-If you don't have received a migration mail yet, don't worry, your turn will come!
+If you have not received a migration mail yet, don't worry, your turn will come!

 ### What do I need to do to migrate?